littlehorse-enterprises/lh-examples/order-resilience/README.md

 6. **Coupon Redemption** - Marks used coupons as redeemed
 7. **Order Finalization** - Completes the order with final pricing

-Each step includes error handling and compensation mechanisms to ensure the system can recover gracefully from failures.
+Each step includes error handling.

 ### LittleHorse Integration